 On its own, coffee can be too strong for many people, but by just adding a little bit of milk or milk substitute transforms it into a delicious, palatable treat!

+There is not a best milk or non dairy milk substitute for everyone as they all have the their pluses and minuses and everyone has there preference.
 Here are some of the most common types of milks and non dairy milk alternatives used in coffee, their pros and cons, and their overall flavor profiles.

 Most people believe that whole milk is full of fat, but the truth is, whole milk is only about 3% milkfat by weight.
 A full glass of whole milk has about 150 calories, 8 grams of protein, and 8 grams of fat.